What is “property licensing”?

 HMO licence applications can be made online.
 We prefer to receive applications online however if you do not have internet access, please call 01865 252307 to request a paper application.
 Please note it may take longer to process a paper application.

 Landlords do not need to apply for a selective licence at the moment.
+You can register your interest for an application form to be notified when the system opens.

 The following details must be provided when an application is made: